WebdevdemiGod/CIS-2203--Mobile-Development/README.md

-# Introduction to Mobile Development
+# This Repository will be used for CIS 2203 Mobile Development

 ## What is Mobile Development?
 Mobile development refers to the process of creating applications for mobile devices such as smartphones and tablets.
 These applications can be designed for different platforms, primarily: